liferay/liferay-portal-cloud-native/readme/BREAKING_CHANGES_AMENDMENTS.markdown

 ## What portal-impl/src/portal.properties

-Removed "index.permission.filter.search.amplification.factor"
+The index.permission.filter.search.amplification.factor property is removed.

 ## Why

-"index.permission.filter.search.amplification.factor" was not an effective way to improve permission filtering and was only applied on the first search.
+The index.permission.filter.search.amplification.factor property did not effectively improve permission filtering and it was only applied on the first search.

 ## Alternatives

-The search amplification has in place a better algorithm to speed permission filtering.
+The search amplification uses a better algorithm to speed permission filtering.

-If the total amount of time spent searching is still a concern, it can be regulated with the new Permission Filtering Time Limit under Control Panel > System Settings > Search > Default Search Result Permission Filter.
+If the total time spent searching is still a concern, regulate it with the new Permission Filtering Time Limit at Control Panel &rarr; System Settings &rarr; Search &rarr; Default Search Result Permission Filter.
 ```